RinLovesYou/Flipnote-Encoder/README.md

 * Unlock that ppm, in case you want to upload it to freenote/edit it in flipnote
 * sign the ppm so it can be used on the original Flipnote Studio

+it won't sign a flipnote if no `fnkey.pem` exists, you can still play it back with most online players like [rakujira](https://flipnote.rakujira.jp)

 ![screenshot](https://media.discordapp.net/attachments/738116823035150356/812439551930007582/unknown.png)

 # FAQ